Building Build Tests

 different architectures and distributions.
 The test descriptions

-covers a number of appliance features that can be build with KIWI NG.
+cover a number of appliance features that can be built with KIWI NG.

 The test descriptions are stored in a directory structure of the